catmaid/CATMAID/API_CHANGELOG.md

 - `GET /{project_id}/skeletons/{skeleton_id}/compact-detail` and
   `GET /{project_id}/skeletons/compact-detail`
-  Accepts a new parameter: with_reviews.
-To also return a list of reviews for each returned skeleto.
+  Accepts two new parameters: with_reviews and with_annotations.
+To also return a list of reviews and a list of linked skeleton IDs respectively for each returned skeleton.

 ### Deprecations